 Research & Development

-The research and development work of the Global Antibiotic Research and Development Partnership (GARPD) is focused on urgently needed treatments for bacteria on the World Health Organization priority pathogens list, as well as for people disproportionately affected by drug resistance, including babies, children and hospitalized adults.
+The research and development work of the Global Antibiotic Research and Development Partnership (GARPD) is focused on urgently needed treatments for drug-resistant bacteria on the World Health Organization priority pathogens list, as well as for people disproportionately affected by drug resistance, including babies, children and hospitalized people.
 GARDP is addressing critically underfunded and unfilled gaps in the development of treatments by tracking, evaluating and contributing where others are not.

 Research and development focus